yasminesadat/Mini-Garage/README.md

 # Mini-Garage
-The project implements the following: a special place has a special type of a garage; a man is responsible for opening a gate whenever he sees a car, once the car enters after the gate opens, the monitor increases the number of entering cars by 1.
+The project implements the following: a special place has a special type of a garage; a man is responsible for opening a gate whenever he sees a car; once the car enters after the gate opens, the monitor increases the number of entering cars by 1, and the gate closes.

 Process:
 1) Initially, the number of cars is zero.